roundyyy/autobackupsaver/README.md

 # AutoSaveScene Tool User Manual

-AutoSaveScene is a Unity tool that provides automatic scene saving and reminder functionalities.
+AutoSaveScene is a Unity tool that provides automatic backup scene saving and reminder functionalities.

 ## Features